 2. Tuck yourself in to the perfect bed

 In luxury hotels it is critical that the bed is as elegant and inviting as possible.
 To create a similar effect at home, make your bed up with white linen, if you have it, as it gives the sense of being enveloped in cloud-like softness.
 Be sure to change your bedding regularly – experts agree on an average of once a week for your bed at home.
+In order to make your bed softer, take care of getting a comfortable mattress.
+Check out this guide from the unclutterer to find the perfect one for your needs.
 With a few easy tweaks you can up the luxuriousness of your bedroom, such as popping some extra pillows and cushions onto your bed, and stacking them upright rather than laying them flat.
-Fold a quilt or blanket over the foot of your bed to create layers and add texture.
+Fold a quilt or add personalized blankets over the foot of your bed to create layers and add texture.
 Some carefully positioned, artful objects or beautiful looking books on your nightstand will complete the look.

 3. Fresh flowers or foraged foliage

 Five star hotels display artful floral arrangements in their communal spaces and rooms because they really draw the eye, inject some color and make a space feel complete.
 If you have access to flowers in your garden then consider picking some and creating a bouquet for the area of the house in which you are spending the most time.
 Alternatively, if you can find some attractive looking foliage during your daily exercise walk, you can create a table top centerpiece with a more rustic feel.
 Some elegantly arranged tendrils of ivy can also bring a sense of the outdoors inside and help to keep you connected to nature during this period.